Laura Ingalls Wilder: Early marriage years

-Ingalls' teaching career and studies ended when the 18-year-old Laura married 28-year-old Almanzo Wilder on August 25, 1885, in De Smet, South Dakota.
+Ingalls' teaching career and studies ended when she married Almanzo Wilder on August 25, 1885, in De Smet, South Dakota.
 From the beginning of their relationship, the pair had nicknames for each other: she called him "Manly" and he called her "Bess," from her middle name Elizabeth, to avoid confusion with his sister, who was also named Laura.
 Almanzo had achieved a degree of prosperity on his homestead claim; the newly married couple started their life together in a new home, north of De Smet.

 On December 5, 1886, Wilder gave birth to her daughter, Rose.
 In 1889, she gave birth to a son who died at 12 days of age before being named.
 He was buried at De Smet, Kingsbury County, South Dakota.
 On the grave marker, he is remembered as "Baby Son of A. J. Wilder."

 Their first few years of marriage were difficult.
 Complications from a life-threatening bout of diphtheria in 1888 left Almanzo partially paralyzed.
 Although he eventually regained nearly full use of his legs, he needed a cane to walk for the remainder of his life.
 This setback, among many others, began a series of unfortunate events that included the death of their newborn son, the destruction of their barn along with its hay and grain by a mysterious fire, the total loss of their home from a fire accidentally set by Rose, and several years of severe drought that left them in debt, physically ill, and unable to earn a living from their 320 acres (129.5 hectares) of prairie land.
 These trials were documented in Wilder's book The First Four Years (published in 1971).
 Around 1890, they left De Smet and spent about a year resting at the home of Almanzo's parents on their Spring Valley, Minnesota, farm before moving briefly to Westville, Florida, in search of a climate to improve Almanzo's health.
 They found, however, that the dry plains they were used to were very different from the humidity they encountered in Westville.
 The weather, along with feeling out of place among the locals, encouraged their return to De Smet in 1892, where they purchased a small home.